-Context - While transportation infrastructure is limited in the Plan Area, maintaining an efficient road network provides vital links for residents, operations and businesses (Map 5).
-Provincial Highways 893, 646 and 897 are the primary transportation connections through the Plan Area.
-Township 555A is a resource road and collaboration between the two municipalities up to Heinsburg may be beneficial.
+Context - While transportation infrastructure is limited in the Plan Area, maintaining an efficient road network provides vital links for residents, operations and businesses.
+Provincial Highway 646, 881, and 41 are the primary transportation connections through the Plan Area (Map 5).
+There are some inconsistencies in road maintenance.